HaikuArchives/DOCTranslator/README.md

 The translator corretly translates .doc files to plain text files, PostScript files and PDF files.

+### Code-In mentors
+Feel free to suggest changes that are still necessary and I will do my best to incorporate them ASAP.

 ### The antiword .recipe

 The antiword .recipe has some problems: